katerinaelsasser/NailDeck/README.md

 - To be able put in address/payment details with ease.
 - To create a login easily.
 - To be able to log in successfuly.
-- To reset password if I forget it.
 - To have a profile for my account.
 - Able to see what I have bought in the past.
 - The website must be clear to use.